I have two distinct modes of buying things. Researched and autopilot.

 I’ll read the synopsis.
 Does it cover the subject area I’m interesting?
 If not, does introduce a subject area I’d like to learn about?

 Next, if I like what I see, I always (without exception) take a look at the 1-star review of that particular product.
 I do not know why I do this.
 I scan through all of the good and go straight for the bad even when there might only be maybe 1 or 2 1-star reviews against the 100 or so good ones.
 I think it’s because I want to see what the person/people who HATE the product actually found annoying.
+Take a look at this full list of CBD for cats and dogs that calms thir nerves and improves their health.

 I will judge the credibility of the bad review.
 In some cases people have given a book a bad review because it was delivered late!
 Little harsh on the author right there.
 Other times I see the critical review and feel like maybe I can take it with a pinch of salt (competitors to a particular product are usually easy to spot) but other times someone will say ‘This book is absolutely terrible in comparison to….’ – invariably I will check out the alternative recommendation.
 If the alternative has less reviews, less positive feedback and just generally looks weaker, I’ll go back to the original book.